 First and foremost, this is about as portable as you’re going to get for a Neapolitan pizza oven.

 Forty-four pounds isn’t light, but it’s lighter than other models, including the Ooni Pro, and this, combined with the silicon cover and its slimmed-down chimney-free domed design, makes it relatively easy to pack into and unload from a car.

 Also, this model can theoretically cook pizzas in a flash – just 90 seconds!
 It sounds too good to be true!
-In fairness, it somewhat is – conditions have to be just perfect for that cook time to come true, and they can take a lot longer.
+In fairness, it somewhat is – conditions must be perfect for that cook time to come true, and they can take a lot longer.

-That said, good things take time, and this model’s gas and wood-powered burners are both excellent.
+That said, good things take time, and this model’s gas and wood-powered burners are excellent.